marshallm94/galvanize_notes/my_notes.md

 #### Support Vector Machines (SVM's)

-The term SVM is generally used to describe the group of three slightly different models:
+The term SVM is generally used to describe the group of three slightly different models.
+All three of these models divide your data by using a $hyperplane$, which is a $p$ dimensional point/line/plane for 1, 2 and 3+ dimensions respectively.

+All three of the below classifiers are defined by their $support~vectors$, which are training observations that have the shortest orthogonal distance to the hyperplane.
+This distance is the $margin$ of the hyperplane.

-    1. Maximal Marginal Classifier
+1. Maximal Margin Classifier

+    * If a hyperplane exists that *perfectly* separates the classes in a data set, then there are an infinite number of hyperplanes that would separate the data.

+    * The **best** hyperplane out of the set of these hyperplanes is the one that is farthest from its support vectors, which in other words, maximizes the margin.
+The hyperplane is the *Maximal Margin Classifier*.

+    * If there is not hyperplane that **perfectly** separates the classes, then the Maximal Margin Classifier does not exist, and one of the other methods will need to be used.

-    2.
+2. Support Vector Classifier
+3. Support Vector Machine